 - Honestly articulate your opinions and experiences.
 Your unique perspective is a welcome contribution to the issues discussed on the site.

 - Keep comments civil.
-This includes refraining from posting personal attacks, threats, sarcasm, spamming, hyperbole, misrepresentations of oneself or others (including strawman arguments), illegal material, profanity, hate speech, disparaging assertions about a person's character, discrimination based on a person’s identity or occupation, and calls for violence against any people.
+This includes refraining from posting personal attacks, threats, spamming, misrepresentations of oneself or others, illegal material, profanity, hate speech, disparaging assertions about a person’s character, discrimination based on a person’s identity or occupation, and calls for violence against any people.
 We ask for good faith and the benefit of the doubt in our effort to allow anybody who wants to join the dialogue to do so without fear of abuse.
 Please respond to and criticize ideas, not character.

 - Honor differing viewpoints.
 This website intentionally brings together individuals with varying backgrounds and values.
 We believe civil, inclusive dialogue to be crucial to finding solutions to our current paradigm of mental health care.

 - Remain relevant to the present article/topic.
 Off-topic comments are disruptive and derail the discussion.
 These may be removed by the moderator.
 Readers who wish to initiate a new conversation are invited to submit an Op-Ed blog.
 Keep self-promotion to a minimum and post no more than one link to your own website per comment.
 Please note that in most cases discussion of comment moderation in a thread is considered off-topic.
 Contact us directly to report problematic posts or offer feedback about moderation.

 - Register your account with a valid email address.
 Email is how the moderator will get in touch with you if there are any issues with your comments.
 If it’s impossible to contact you, you may not be able to continue posting on the site.